StevenBlack/hosts/readme_template.md

 * Last updated: **@GEN_DATE@**.
 * Contains: **@NUM_ENTRIES@ unique entries**.

-## Take note!
-This repo now includes <strong>extensions</strong> which are subfolder names under the <code>extensions</code>
-folder wherein you can stash category specific <code>hosts</code> files.

-Currently there is one extension to block porn sites.
-Note the <code>extensions/porn</code> folder with a 5,000+ domain hosts file that you can include with the following command

-    python updateHostsFile.py --e porn

 ## Goals of this amalgamated hosts file

 The goals of this repo are to: